Submissions are currently closed.

 Stories simultaneously submitted elsewhere are fine.

-Multiple stories submitted at once, no. Wait until you get a response before sending another.
+Multiple stories submitted at once, no. Wait until you get a response on the one before sending another.
+If you break this rule, I will reject them all without reading them.

 That about wraps up everything I can think of.
 If you have any questions, let me know.